About Michigan Pioneer Fellows

 History

-In 2023, Michigan Life Sciences Fellows and Michigan Pioneer Postdoctoral Program combined to form the Michigan Pioneer Fellows.
+In 2023, Michigan Life Sciences Fellows and Michigan Postdoctoral Pioneer Program combined to form the Michigan Pioneer Fellows.
 These two programs merged to provide maximum professional growth, mentorship and collaborative opportunities to participants.
 Combined, these two programs offer postdoctoral fellows unique opportunities to interact and grow with a cohort of peers, while receiving both the independence to pursue their scientific projects and the necessary support to develop as scientific leaders.